Heroes in the Saddle Series, Book 3

-Responding to a late night 911 call, Paramedic Clint Black finds a T-boned pickup truck and livestock trailer tipping precariously at the edge of the highway.
-The injured driver is more concerned with her cattle than with her own welfare.
-She surprises Clint with her desperate need of his help for more than just her medical problems.
+Responding to a late-night 911 call, Paramedic Clint Black finds a T-boned pickup truck and livestock trailer tipping precariously at the edge of the highway.
+The injured driver is more concerned with her cattle than with her own injuries.
+She surprises Clint with her desperate need for his help, and she needs him for more than just her medical problems.

 Kally Zappa hasn’t exactly been telling her family the truth.
-By taking on complete responsibility for her Chiangus breeding stock, she has left herself in a risky position.
+She has left herself in a risky position by taking on complete responsibility for her Chiangus breeding stock.
 When her paramedic hero Clint turns out to be the answer to all her problems, and her heart races at his every touch, she can’t help wonder whether fate has tossed them together.

 Finding in each other the missing part of their existence, Kally and Clint explore the captivating physical connection that keeps them running for the privacy of his bedroom.
 But when Clint believes she has ulterior motives for being with him, can Kally find the right words to convince Clint he is her forever hero?